safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 From Safe creation, the transaction service stores each contract change on the `SafeStatus` model as `nonce`, `owners`, etc. The latest and current status of a Safe is stored as `SafeLastStatus` for easy database access and optimization.

-The following endpoints let us know the current indexing status of the Safe transaction service:
+The following endpoints show the current indexing status of the Safe Transaction Service:
 - `/v1/about/indexing/`

 Response example: